 “Zaddie turned to turn out the light, but as she was turning she glimpsed a second head emerging smoothly from Frances’s quietly heaving body.
 It was greenish-gray, and it seemed to wobble.
 Zaddie saw two wide-open, perfectly round filmy eyes, and two round black holes where a nose ought to have been...”

+Wisely, Blackwater ends as it began, with rivers overflowing to wash away the old and perhaps begin everything anew.
 Michael McDowell has written a rich, layered historical novel with many Southern Gothic touches, filled out with memorable characters and satisfying moments of death and shock.
-Blackwater ends as it had begun, rivers overflowing to wash away the old and perhaps begin anew.
+Its similarities with other '80s horror fiction are found only in McDowell's other works.
 Get yourself a huge glass of sweet tea, camp out beneath the summer sun, and revel in the leisured, stately, creepy story of a wealthy Southern family living at the intersection of two powerful rivers, “where all civilization seemed separated from this strange spot by space and time,” and the woman whose inhuman strength and power gives them all they desire, all they dread, and all they dream—whether they want those things or not.

 Will Errickson covers horror from the ’60s, ’70s, and ’80s on his blog Too Much Horror Fiction.